Tourism in Senegal: Scale

 From a relatively small industry at the introduction of the first Club Med resort in the 1970s, tourism has grown to be an important part of the Senegalese economy.
 Since the 1990s, Senegal has made an effort to reach beyond visitors from the former colonial power France and is attracting tourists from Spain, Britain and Italy, in part motivated by the example of neighboring Gambia, which draws a relatively larger tourist share from Northern Europe and the Americas to its Banjul coastal resorts.

 In 2008, Senegal's foreign tourist visitors had reached 1 million, attracted to luxury beach resorts, natural and historic sites.
 The return rate for visitors stood at around 30% in 2008.

-Future projections and bookings announced in 2009 raised fears that the global economic downturn would deal a blow to 2009 and 2010 tourist visits, with a booking rate down from 30% the year before to 5%.
+Future projections and bookings announced in 2009 raised fears that the 2008 financial crisis and Great Recession would reduce 2009 and 2010 tourist visits, with a booking rate down from 30% the year before to 5%.

 Attractions

-U.S. tourists - often African-Americans - are increasing in numbers, drawn in particular by the historic slave trading post of Goree Island.

 Principal cities of interest include the capital, Dakar; Saint-Louis, an old colonial town; and the Mouride holy centre of Touba.
 Gorée Island, formerly a centre of the West African slave trade and a UNESCO World Heritage Site, draws many visitors.

-Most tourists from outside Africa are Europeans, especially French, and a hotel and resort industry centered on enclosed beach resorts, most at resort towns like Saly on the Petite Côte south of Dakar, have been created to appeal to this clientele since the 1970s.
+Most tourists from outside Africa are Europeans, especially French, and a hotel and resort industry centered on enclosed beach resorts, mostly at resort towns like Saly on the Petite Côte south of Dakar, has arisen to appeal to this clientele since the 1970s.
+U.S. tourists - often African-Americans - are increasing in numbers, drawn in particular by the historic slave trading post of Goree Island.

 Resort vacations are often supplemented by wildlife and nature tours of areas like the Sine-Saloum Delta, the Grande Côte (north of Dakar), the Lac Rose, and Senegal River delta in the north (near Saint-Louis).
-Historic sites around Dakar, Gorée Island, Museums, and monuments draw visitors.
-To the north, the colonial island town of Saint-Louis is visited for its long history and colonial architecture.
 There are also safari trips offered to see wildlife, perhaps limited by east or South African standards.

-Senegal is considered to be one of the best places in the world to catch Sailfish.